Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - Almost always — if you set expiry dates, you almost certainly want them enforced automatically

-- Any category where expired certificates must not appear as valid
+- Any category where expired credentials must not appear as valid

 When to leave off: